 'The secret to boxing a kangaroo is to get in close and jab it gently in the face with your boxing gloves so it jabs back at you.
 But if you see it fall back on its hindlegs that means it's preparing to disembowel you.

 'And we don't want that happening, do we?'

 I agreed that we did not.

 'So you have to get out of the way - fast.
 But if you stay out of the way, it loses sight of you and loses interest.
 And we don't want that happening do we?'

-'No,' I agreed, but to be perfectly honest, I wasn't that bothered.
+I nodded politely but to be perfectly honest, I wasn't that bothered.

 I spent the next few days trying to make friends with her so she wouldn't disembowell me.
 I knew she liked eating carrots so I got in a large supply and poked them through the bars one by one, murmuring endearments.